Joe Strummer: Death

-On 22 December 2002, Strummer was found dead by his wife at his home in Broomfield, Somerset aged 50, having just returned from walking his dog.
-An autopsy showed that he died from a heart attack caused by an undiagnosed congenital heart defect.
-His estate was valued at just under £1 million, and he left all the money to Tait.
+On 22 December 2002, aged 50, Strummer was found dead by his wife at his home in Broomfield, Somerset.
+A post mortem showed that he died from a heart attack caused by an undiagnosed congenital heart defect.
+His estate was valued at just under £1 million, and he left all the money to Tait, his wife.
 Strummer was cremated, and his ashes were given to his family.

 Legacy

 At the time of his death, Strummer was working on another Mescaleros album, which was released posthumously in October 2003 under the title Streetcore.
 The album features a tribute to Johnny Cash, "Long Shadow", which was written for Cash to sing and recorded in Rick Rubin's garage, as well as a remembrance of the terrorist attacks on 11 September 2001 ("Ramshackle Day Parade"), and a cover of Bob Marley's "Redemption Song", which Strummer had also recorded as a duet with Cash.
 The Cash/Strummer duet version appears on the 2003 box set Unearthed.
 Strummer and the Mescaleros were scheduled to open for Pearl Jam on the 2003 Riot Act Tour.
-In November 2003, a video for "Redemption Song" was released, directed by Josh Cheuse.
-It features how graffiti artist REVOLT painted a memorial mural on the wall of the Niagara Bar in the East Village of New York City.

-In 2013 the mural of Joe Strummer outside Niagara bar was destroyed due to construction, and on 19 September 2013, a new mural was unveiled.
-The unveiling was accompanied by a large celebration, attended by Mick Jones.
+In November 2003, a video for "Redemption Song" was released, featuring graffiti artist REVOLT painting a memorial mural of Strummer on the wall of the Niagara Bar in the East Village of New York City.
+In 2013, the mural was destroyed due to construction; a new mural was unveiled that September, accompanied by a large celebration with Mick Jones in attendance.

 Strummer was instrumental in setting up Future Forests (since rechristened the Carbon Neutral Company), dedicated to planting trees in various parts of the world to combat global warming.
 Strummer was the first artist to make the recording, pressing and distribution of his records carbon neutral through the planting of trees.
 In his remembrance, Strummer's friends and family have established the Strummerville Foundation for the promotion of new music, which holds an annual festival with the same name.
 In December 2016, a blue plaque was erected by Seymour Housing Co-operative at 33 Daventry Street near Marylebone station where he used to live when it was a squat and the Slits and Malcolm McLaren all lived nearby.

 In January 2003, the Clash were inducted into the Rock and Roll Hall of Fame.
 At the Grammy Awards in February 2003, "London Calling" was performed by Elvis Costello, Bruce Springsteen, Steven Van Zandt, Dave Grohl, Pete Thomas, and Tony Kanal in tribute to Strummer.
 In the same month at the rock club Debaser in Stockholm some of Sweden's better known rock musicians paid their tribute to Strummer by performing songs written by the Clash (the exception was Nicke Borg and Dregen from Backyard Babies, who performed "I Fought the Law", which the Clash had covered).
 At the end of the concert, the Swedish punk band Ebba Grön reunited for the tribute, aided by Mick Jones on guitar.